kevinding0218/InterviewDocuments/Q and A/System Design/Rate Limiting (local and distributed).md

 #### Class and Interface
 - Job Scheduler interface is responsible for scheduling a job that runs every several seconds and retrieves rules from Rules service.
 	- RetrieveJobScheduler class implements JobScheduler interface.
 Its responsibility is to instantiate, start and stop the 	scheduler.
 And to run retrieve rules task periodically.
+	- RetrieveJobScheduler runs RetrieveRulesTask, which makes a remote call to the Rules service.
+It then creates token buckets and puts them into the cache.
 - RulesCache interface is responsible for storing rules in memory.
 	- TokenBucketCache class implements RulesCache, it is responsible for storing token bucket objects, Map / ConcurrentHashMap / Google Guava Cache
 - ClientIdentifier Interface builds a key that uniquely identifies a client.